genevate/style_guides/programming/languages/ruby.md

 * Use `#to_a` for explicit conversion of an object to an array.
 Useful when forcing an object to convert to an array.
 Example: `(1..10).to_a`.
 * Use `#to_ary` for implicit conversion of an object to an array.
 Useful when building an object that might need to behave like an array.
-Ruby calls `#to_ary` when processing object that behave like arrays.
+Ruby calls `#to_ary` when processing objects that behave like arrays.

 ## Hashes